behroozbc/Youz/ارایه/tech_ai_thinkers/slides.md

 duration: 10min
 ---

-# Mixing Geofence with Semantic search for
+# Mixing Geofence with Semantic search for Youz

 ---